nroy01/justnotes_app/privacy-policy.md

 ---
-JustNotes Privacy Policy
+layout: default
+title: "Just Notes — Privacy Policy"
+description: "Just Notes works offline.
+We do not collect personal data or track users."
+permalink: /privacy/
 ---

-# Privacy Policy for JustNotes
+# Privacy Policy for Just Notes
 **Last updated:** August 2025

-JustNotes is designed to work **offline**.
+Just Notes is designed to work **offline**.
 We **do not collect** personal data, and we **do not track** users.

 ## Information We Collect
 We **do not collect, transmit, or store** any personal data on our servers.
 All notes, drawings, PDFs, and settings are stored **locally on your device**.

 ## Third-Party Services
-JustNotes uses only Apple system frameworks (e.g., PencilKit, UIKit).
+Just Notes uses only Apple system frameworks (e.g., PencilKit, UIKit).
 We do **not** integrate third-party analytics, advertising, or tracking SDKs.

 ## Network Access
 The app does not require network access for core functionality.
 If you choose to share or export files via the iOS share sheet, those actions are user-initiated.

 ## Children’s Privacy
-JustNotes does not collect data from anyone, including children.
+Just Notes does not collect data from anyone, including children.
 If you believe a child has provided personal information to us outside the app (e.g., via email), contact us and we will delete it.

 ## Data Security
 Your content remains on your device unless you explicitly export or share it.